-The first really good instrument that I bought (although I didn’t know it at the time) was a Ludwig banjo uke.
-It was back in early 1979 and I had never seen a Ludwig before, in fact the only image of one that I had ever seen was a rather poor photograph of one at the bottom of page 30 of Alan Randall’s excellent tutor book called ‘Playing the Ukulele and the Ukulele Banjo’.
-I was fortunate enough to have been given first refusal on this Ludwig by Doug Parry, who ran John Alvey Turner’s shop in Great Russell Street in London which was for many years was a very good shop offering an excellent range of new and vintage Banjos and other instruments at reasonable prices.
-Doug wanted £140 for the Ludwig including its original case, and when when I was offered it I just didn’t know whether to buy it or not. £140 was quite a lot of money at the time, in fact I only had £140 in my savings account at the time plus my return rail ticket back home to Bath, and I didn’t even have the Bus fare to get home from Bath Spa Station!
+Late one afternoon in March 1979 I telephoned a chap called Doug Parry who ran the music shop ‘John Alvey Turner’ in Great Russell Street, London.
+It was a very good shop that offered an excellent range of new and vintage banjos and other instruments, and Doug told me that he had recently acquired a ‘Ludwig’ banjo uke from a customer in London.
+I had never seen a Ludwig banjo uke before, in fact the only image of one that I had ever seen was a rather poor photograph of one at the bottom of page 30 of Alan Randall’s excellent tutor book called ‘Playing the Ukulele and the Ukulele Banjo’.
+I asked Doug to put them ‘on hold’ for me and the following Saturday I caught the train to London to have a look at them.
+The Keech was in nice condition but the Ludwig was a far superior instrument and it made a fantastic sound.
+Doug told me that together with its original case it was £140.
+I just didn’t know whether to buy it or not. £140 was quite a lot of money at the time, in fact I only had £140 in savings plus my return rail ticket back home to Bath, and I didn’t even have enough money in my pocket for the Bus fare to get home from Bath Spa Station, so I had to walk!
 Anyway, I took a gamble and bought it, and I remember sitting in the train going back to Bath clutching the Ludwig’s black case in my hands and thinking “What have I done?”
-Well, what I had done was to be introduced to what I have since come to consider as the finest banjo ukes ever made, and once I had got it home and set it up, the sound that the Ludwig produced was simply stunning.
-Ever since that day my appreciation of Ludwig banjo ukes has remained undiminished.
+Well, what I had done was to be introduced to what I have since come to consider as the finest banjo ukes ever made, and once I had got it home and set it up, the sound that the Ludwig produced was simply stunning, and ever since that day my appreciation of Ludwig banjo ukes remains undiminished to this day.